adamralph/adamralph.github.com/_posts/2013-01-09-blog-post-excerpts-a-new-solution.md

 **Update** 12 Jan 2013

-Yesterday I received a reply from GitHub support with a link to an alternate solution which I think is much nicer.
+Yesterday I received a reply from GitHub support with a link to [an alternate solution](http://mikeygee.com/blog/truncate.html) which I think is much nicer (the second solution in the post).
 With this solution, the `exceprt` YAML variable is no longer needed.
 Instead, the following comment is inserted into each post to signify the end of the excerpt.

 	<!--excerpt-->